enwave64/SmartMirror_HeatSensor/README.md

 ## Team: Amar Haqqi, Michelle Jagelid, Cameron Scott, Elliott Watson

-Syopsis: This is a project for CS 576: Networks & Distributed Systems, SDSU, with Professor Wei Wang.
+Synopsis: This is a project for CS 576: Networks & Distributed Systems, SDSU, with Professor Wei Wang.
 It consists of a Raspberry Pi 3 based Smart Mirror, with ethernetworked Arduino based climate (temperature/humidity/heat index) station.

 Roles: